ttafsir/eve-ng-deployment/README.md

 ### Configuration for SSH login with a public key

-I set the path to my private key file for a password-less login.
+I set the path to my private key file for a password-less login in the [`ansible.cfg`](./ansible/ansible.cfg) file.

 ```ini
 [defaults]